 (617) 547-2724, x23

 Dan Smith has been Senior Minister at First Church since 2008.
 He enjoys working with a gifted and collaborative team of ministry colleagues, both lay and ordained.
 His ministry has sought to grow and strengthen relationships within and beyond First Church and to help the congregation be a community of grounding, grace and courage for the common good.

 Dan grew up in northern New Jersey and is a graduate of Wesleyan University and Harvard Divinity School.
 Ordained in 1999, he served for five years as Associate Minister at Hancock United Church of Christ in Lexington, MA before coming to First Church in 2004.
 After four years as Minister of Christian Discipleship, Dan was called to serve as First Church’s seventeenth Senior Minister.

 Dan has been leading the congregation in recent efforts to become an anti-racist church.
-In a 2018 grant-funded sabbatical, Dan explored the themes of “Remembrance and Reparations at First Church,” looking into the church’s slaveholding past and that of his own family.
-He has co-led several pilgrimages to Memphis, Selma, Montgomery, and Birmingham as well as walking tours of Harvard Square to explore sites connected with enslaved and slave-holding members of First Church.
+In a 2018 grant-funded sabbatical, Dan explored the themes of “Remembrance and Reparations at First Church,” looking into the church’s historic complicity with slavery and that of his own family.
+He has co-led several pilgrimages to Memphis, Selma, Montgomery, and Birmingham as well as walking tours of Harvard Square to explore sites connected with enslaved and enslaving members of First Church.
 He remains active in the congregation’s ongoing efforts towards truth-telling and repair.
 In late 2019, Dan was invited by Harvard President Larry Bacow to serve on a committee of faculty from across the university to guide the multi-year Presidential Initiative on Harvard and the Legacy of Slavery.